GentlemanRider/FreeCAD-Flat-Icons/Workflow/InkscapeWorkflow.md

 # Inkscape workflow
-This document describes the workflow and best practices.
+This document describes the workflow and best practices. (by who? for who? for what?)

 ## Prerequisites
 - Latest dev version from the FreeCAD repository (link)
-- Opendark Preference pack (install from addon manager) (link)
+- Opendark Preference pack (installs from addon manager) (link)
-- Icon Themes Add-on (install from addon manager) (link)
+- Icon Themes Add-on (installs from addon manager) (link)
 - Inkscape 1.3 (other versions will do the job, but this guide refers to this particular version)